Superpose: Rigid-group / Flexible Structure Overlay

 -t, --tty Display graph on terminal (not recommended for background jobs).

-save plot in graphics file of type given by extension (.emf, eps, jpeg, jpg, pdf, png, ps, raw, rgba, svg, svgz, tif, tiff)
+-f FILE, --file FILE save plot in graphics file of type given by extension (.emf, eps, jpeg, jpg, pdf, png, ps, raw, rgba, svg,

 File containing additional plot commands, overriding command-line input.